JosephThachilGeorge/Jira-Automation/README.md

 7. Get All assigned LIVE IN PROGRESS Issues of a particular user

-8. Get Description and summary of the Issues of a particular user
+8. Get Description and Summary of the Issues of a particular user

 9. Store all data’s in jira-report.xlsx for each query